My Sweeten Story: A 1919 Colonial House Finds Renewal in Soft Tones

 Thank you, Amanda and Cory, for sharing your Colonial home remodel story with us!

 POWDER ROOM RESOURCES: Textile Deco floor tile in Dark: Cancos Tile.
 Deco Paradiso wallpaper by Anaglypta: Wallpaper Direct.
 Ringo faucet in oil-rubbed bronze: Signature Hardware.
 Skime wall-mount sink and vanity: Magnus Home Products.
 Storjorm mirror: IKEA.
-Toilet: TOTO.
+Toto toilet: Appliances Connection.
 Sculptural Glass Pebble small flush-mount: West Elm.
 Towel hook: Sugar Tools.
 Wainscoting paint in Quietude; ceiling paint in Pale Oak: Benjamin Moore.